lloyd’s mirror

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Lloyd’s Mirror is a commission from the Creative Art Initiative in NY state.
-The piece was first shown at the Eleanor and Wilson Greatbatch Pavilion, Buffalo, New York, US, on the week of February 12 2018.
+The piece was first shown at the Eleanor and Wilson Greatbatch Pavilion, Buffalo, New York, US, on the week of February 12, 2018.

 An interesting presentation of the initial project, including 3d simulations, is available HERE.

 Lloyd’s Mirror uses speakers and lights facing each other across the space of the Greatbatch Pavilion.
-Like many of Pasquet’s works, the installation will evolve over time and visitors are encouraged to come back to see how it changes.
+Like many of Pasquet’s works, the installation will evolve and visitors are encouraged to come back to see how it changes.

 Loyd's Mirror - Olivier Pasquet _2018